nrfconnect/sdk-nrf/doc/nrf/protocols/thread/certification.rst

             </ITEM>
          </DEVICE>

-      The device with name "nRF Connect SDK" is intended to be used for Thread 1.1 and Thread 1.2 Certification Programs tests.
+      The device with name "nRF Connect SDK 1.1 1.2" is intended to be used for Thread 1.1 and Thread 1.2 Certification Programs tests.
-      The device with name "nRF Connect SDK 1.3" is intended to be used for Thread 1.3 Certification Program tests.
+      The device with name "nRF Connect SDK 1.3 1.4" is intended to be used for Thread 1.3 and Thread 1.4 Certification Programs tests.

 See the following links for more information on OpenThread: